-Doctors recommend a lung screening test to find disease early when treatment may work better.
 Lung cancer screening is a preventative annual screening, like a mammogram or colonoscopy.
-Because lung cancer typically has no symptoms until the disease has spread, studies have shown, screening patients at high risk can detect lung cancer early when it is most treatable.
+Because lung cancer typically has no symptoms until the disease has spread, studies have shown that screening patients at high risk can detect lung cancer early, when it is most treatable.

-The recommended screening test for lung cancer is low-dose computed tomography (also called a low-dose CT scan, or LDCT).
-During an LDCT scan, you lie on a table and an X-ray machine uses a low dose (amount) of radiation to make detailed images of your lungs.
+The recommended screening test for lung cancer is low-radiation-dose computed tomography (also called LDCT).
 The scan only takes a few minutes and is not painful.

 Find a Screening Location

 BJC HealthCare offers multiple lung cancer screening locations throughout the St. Louis area, including eastern Missouri and southern Illinois.